 Why should I stream content?

 Why care about internet streaming?
-Simply put, convenience!
+Simply put, streaming content is super convenient!

 Get instant playback: No need to wait for content to download.
-Streaming allows you to start hearing or seeing what you want almost immediately.
+Streaming lets you start watching or listening to what you want almost immediately.

 Avoid high costs and piracy: It would be expensive to buy a CD or digital download from every band you like.
 And downloading albums from torrent sites is illegal.
 Streaming gives you the best of both worlds: a small monthly fee to a streaming service replaces the need to either buy or steal all the content you want to access.